(Big improvements are coming to the ACE program. Click here for details)

 - The applicant takes the test(s) on the proctor's computer and, upon submission, is shown their score, though final verification of the scores is not complete until reviewed by the Chair of the Examination Committee.
 75% is a passing score.

 - The Chair of the Examination Committee contacts the applicant and welcomes them to the ACE program (if they passed) or offers suggestions on how to improve their score for the next test date.
 If re-testing is required, the test must be taken no sooner than 90 days, but no more than 365 days later, or else re-application to the program may be required.
+A retest form will be required and should be recevied by ESA a full 2 weeks prior to the exam.
+Click here for the ACE Retest form.

 - Upon becoming an ACE, the applicant is now entitled to use the moniker “ACE” or “Associate Certified Entomologist” in all materials for themselves and company materials that reference the applicant.